Tonight

 What’s that bright star by the moon?

-Anyone with a clear view to the western horizon on the evenings of October 5, November 4 and December 4 may wonder, “What’s that bright star by the moon?”
-But it isn’t a star at all, it’s the planet Venus!
-Venus is the brightest planet we see from Earth.
-The thick clouds on the closest planet to us make it especially reflective and bright.
-And when it pairs with a young, waxing crescent moon, it’s quite the sight!
+But it isn’t a star.
+It’s the planet Venus!
+Venus is the brightest and closest planet we see from Earth.
+The thick clouds make it especially reflective and bright.
+And when it pairs with a young waxing crescent moon, it’s quite the sight!

 In the Northern Hemisphere, because we’re headed toward the winter solstice, the sun will be setting earlier each night.
 So by the time Venus and the moon are close again on December 4, they’ll be up in darkness for a bit longer.
 You may be able to spot some of the stars of Sagittarius and the shape of the Teapot before they set below the southwestern horizon.